semi-ding/ltc-wallet/README.md

 1. Install PostgreSQL and Java 8.
 2. Create a new role. user name is "wallet", password is "password".
 Set the privileges to yes for all.
 3. Create a new DB, name is "ltcWallet", set the owner to the newly created role.
-4. Run btc-wallet-1.0.0-SNAPSHOT.jar by using "java -jar ltc-wallet-1.0.0-SNAPSHOT.jar", If you want to run it on LTC mainnet, please use prod profile.
+4. Run ltc-wallet-1.0.0-SNAPSHOT.jar by using "java -jar ltc-wallet-1.0.0-SNAPSHOT.jar", If you want to run it on LTC mainnet, please use prod profile.
 5. Copy the checkpoint file in etc folder to <user_home> folder if you want to accelarate the blockchain download speed.
 6. When you see "All blocks have been downloaded.
-BTC wallet service is available." in your log, you system has started.
+LTC wallet service is available." in your log, you system has started.
 It takes less than one minute if you use checkpoint. hours if not.

 Note: If you have problem about ltc-core.jar in the pom, please add it to your maven repo manually.